julianmaunder/vcr-js/README.md

 ###To Do

-1.convert to javascript and add background position polyfill
+1.Convert to vanilla Javascript and add background position polyfill.

-2.add more flavours of static
+2.Add more flavours of static.

-3.record screencast
+3.Record screencast.